-Singing coaches can be quite pricey, and even if you only go for one lesson just to learn some skills it will definitely be beneficial to your singing career.
-They will show you the proper ways to practice warming up your voice, the right breathing techniques to use, and more importantly, they will teach you how to breathe in the right place during your song.
+Singing coaches can be quite pricey.
+However, even going to one lesson will definitely be beneficial to your singing career.
+A singing teacher will show you the proper ways to practice warming up your voice.
+They will also show you the right breathing techniques to use.
+More importantly, they will teach you how to breathe in the right place during your song.

 Learning to sing high notes for beginners

 Kitty O’Neil highly recommends choosing the right singing instructor, as singing coaches are an excellent way of gaining confidence in yourself as an artist and if your goal is to be able to sing high notes, they will definitely be able to show you how to do it.
 Make sure the coach you choose to go to is qualified to teach singing and go from there, learn, and just have fun!